douglasgreen/outlines/society/countries/india.en.md

 ## The Mughal Empire

-Explain the mughal empire, while discussing the following topics:
+Explain the Mughal empire, while discussing the following topics:
 * Rise of the Mughals
 * Cultural and Architectural Contributions
 * Decline and Legacy

 ## Colonial India

-Explain colonial india, while discussing the following topics:
+Explain colonial India, while discussing the following topics:
 * The British Raj: Conquest and Control
 * Socio-Economic Impacts of Colonial Rule
 * The Struggle for Independence